Care Home Negligence Claims Solicitors

 The Medical Negligence Experts have extensive experience with care claims in both England and Wales.
 Injury claims as a result of care home abuse or neglect need our expertise.
 Don’t hesitate to contact us to receive the compensation you deserve.
 We can also represent families who sadly:

-- have lost a family member as a result of negligent care, or;
+- have lost a family member as a result of negligent/poor care, or;

 - are acting on behalf of a relative who is living with a condition like dementia and;

 - doesn’t, therefore, have the faculties to manage their own finances or make reasonable decisions.